How to Create a Soft Start Morning Without Hitting Snooze 5 Times

 An at-home Unwind guide to reclaiming your mornings with calm, not chaos

-We’ve all been there: the alarm blares, you groggily slap snooze… then again… and again.
+We’ve all been there: the alarm blares, you groggily slap snooze, then again, and again.
 Five times later, you’re rushing out the door, heart racing, coffee spilled, and already feeling behind before the day has truly begun.
-What if your morning didn’t start with resistance—but with reverence?
+This cycle of fragmented sleep and rushed awakening creates a state of cognitive fog known as sleep inertia, which can linger for hours and leave you feeling drained by noon.
+What if your morning didn’t start with resistance, but with reverence?

-Welcome to the soft start morning: a gentle, intentional transition from sleep to wakefulness that honors your body’s natural rhythm, reduces stress, and sets a tone of presence—not panic—for the hours ahead.
+Welcome to the soft start morning: a gentle, intentional transition from sleep to wakefulness that honors your body’s natural rhythm, reduces stress, and sets a tone of presence, not panic, for the hours ahead.
+This approach is based on the idea that how we enter the day dictates how we navigate it.
+If you start in a state of urgency, your nervous system remains on high alert.
+If you start with ease, you carry that stability into your meetings, chores, and interactions.
 And the best part?
 You don’t need a spa retreat or a 5 a.m. yoga class to do it.
 You can create this sanctuary right at home.

 What You'll Need